Barataria Bay Bottlenose Dolphins

 Threats to the Population

 Scientists modeled the habitat changes expected to happen with the MBSD project to determine the likely impacts to the Barataria Bay dolphin population.
-They predict a catastrophic decline in the Barataria Bay dolphin population, with over 500 dolphins (one quarter of the population) dying within the first year of the MBSD operation.
-Dolphins that reside in the central and western portions of the bay are expected to be “functionally extinct” after just 10 years of the MBSD’s operation.
-After 50 years of operation, bottlenose dolphins across the entire bay will be almost entirely gone, with only a small number remaining near the bay’s barrier islands.
+They predicted a catastrophic decline in the Barataria Bay dolphin population, with over 500 dolphins (one quarter of the population) dying within the first year of the MBSD operation.
+Dolphins that reside in the central and western portions of the bay were expected to be “functionally extinct” after just 10 years of the MBSD’s operation.
+After 50 years of operation, bottlenose dolphins across the entire bay would have been almost entirely gone, with only a small number remaining near the bay’s barrier islands.
+The decision to terminate the project was based on a determination that the project was no longer viable for multiple factors, including ongoing litigation, and ultimately the suspension of a federal permit by the U.S. Army Corps of Engineers.

 What the Commission Is Doing

-The Commission convened a webinar in March 2021 to provide information on the potential impacts of low-salinity exposure on dolphins and their prey, review the findings of the 2019 northern Gulf of Mexico bottlenose dolphin Unusual Mortality Event, identify data needs, and discuss options for mitigating and monitoring impacts to dolphins and their prey from future low-salinity exposure.
+The plans for the MBSD project highlighted potential impacts to dolphins from freshwater influx in coastal habitats, whether from natural processes such as extreme storm events, or human activities such as water or sediment diversion.
+The Commission convened a webinar in March 2021 to provide information on the potential impacts of low-salinity exposure on dolphins and their prey, review the findings of the 2019 northern Gulf bottlenose dolphin Unusual Mortality Event, identify data needs, and discuss options for mitigating and monitoring impacts to dolphins and their prey from future low-salinity exposure.
 For more information and to view the webinar, see ‘Effects of Low-Salinity Exposure on Bottlenose Dolphins.’

 Commission Reports and Publications